and Yellow Jacket issues

 swarm season in Florida typically goes from April

-bee colony splits off and is looking for a new home.
+the bee colony splits off and is looking for a new

-This is typically when you notice the bees and call
+home.
+This is typically when you notice the

 *When wild bee swarms appear in an area, it is evidence that other bee hives are nearby; those maintained by beekeepers, as well as those established in trees and other voids.
 The swarms follow several steps: scout bees look for a suitable habitat, the swarm lands at the habitat, and then the colony enters.

-the hive will cause bees to re-colonize at that location
+removing the hive will cause bees to re-colonize

-due to the honey and pheremones left attracting other
+at that location due to the honey and pheremones

-was also used in offerings and for embalming the dead.
+It was also used in offerings and for embalming

-Beeswax was used in magic rites, for preserving and also
+the dead.
+Beeswax was used in magic rites, for

-there will be thousands of rotting bees inside your
+means there will be thousands of rotting bees

 bees behavior is thought to be aggressive by many,